A Fish Out of Water

 As a child, he observed that things around him had a habit of either collapsing on their joints or toppling inexplicably.
 It was at least three years after the realisation that he was the cause of these events that the boy, now ten, learnt to control the timing and severity of these accidents.

 He decided to hide the fact from others, and it was the one rule he never broke, strain as the secret did against his prudence.
-People would never be ready to accept something as absurd as that.
+It was his one secret from his parents, something that would always be his.

 Whenever he is at the clinic, Hong Yi likes to huddle in a corner of the couch and watch the ornamental fish dart about the tank on the shelf.
 When no one is looking, he places a hand on the shelf’s underside and makes fish sink to the stones, grinning when their bulbous eyes dart to the face in the glass.

 Bright, beautiful things.
-He wonders, as he is watching them gleam, how it must be to be trapped in a tiny artificial tank, so very far from the lakes where their forefathers were caught.
-But he does.
+He wonders, as he is watching them gleam, how it must be to be trapped in a tiny artificial tank, so very far from the lakes where their ancestors were caught.

 Hong Yi barely has to interfere.
 The little white ball bounces once off the rim of the only remaining cup, then falls right in